Android App Development Cost Guide 2026

 Cross-Platform (Flutter / React Native) | $25,000 – $200,000 | Faster for dual-platform apps | Startups, MVPs, budget-focused builds | Performance trade-offs in complex apps |

-Android development can require more effort due to device fragmentation and testing across multiple screen sizes and OS versions, while iOS benefits from a more controlled ecosystem.
+Android development can require more effort due to device fragmentation and testing across multiple screen sizes and OS versions, while iOS app development cost benefit from a more controlled ecosystem.

 Building separate native apps for both platforms can nearly double the cost, whereas cross-platform development can reduce cost by 30–40% for many use cases.